maelh/radio-frequency-prototype-boards/README.md

 The necessary ZIP files are available in the [fabrication directory](/fabrication), ready to be sent to a PCB manufacturer.
 They are tuned for JLCPCB, but you can easily adjust the settings as needed when generating the gerber, drill and map files from within the KiCad projects.

+Ordering options:
-*Extended board version:* make sure to inform your manufacturer to keep the silkscreen for the U.FL connectors, since it's on the bare PCB (no solder mask underneath).
+- *Extended board version:* make sure to inform your manufacturer to keep the silkscreen for the U.FL connectors, since it's on the bare PCB (no solder mask underneath).
+- select "Untented" for "Via Covering"

-*Note for JLCPCB*: in the order page, under "Remove Order Number", select "Specify a location".
+- *JLCPCB only*: in the order page, under "Remove Order Number", select "Specify a location".
 The "JLCJLCJLCJLC" text on the B.Silkscreen layer, [specifies the location of the order number](https://jlcpcb.com/help/article/50-How-to-remove-order-number-from-your-PCB).

 ### Generating files manually